vistec-AI/Thai-NNER/README.md

 CC-BY-SA 3.0

 ## Acknowledgements
-- Dataset information: The Thai N-NER corpus is supported in part by the Digital Economy Pro- motion Agency (depa) Digital Infrastructure Fund MP-62-003 and Siam Commercial Bank.
+- Dataset information: The Thai N-NER corpus is supported in part by the Digital Economy Promotion Agency (depa) Digital Infrastructure Fund MP-62-003 and Siam Commercial Bank.
 This dataset is released as scb-nner-th-2022.

 - Training code: [Tensorflow-Project-Template](https://github.com/MrGemy95/Tensorflow-Project-Template) by [Mahmoud Gemy](https://github.com/MrGemy95)